Traveling as a laryngectomee can be challenging. The

 Suggested items to be included in the bag include:

-• A summary of one's medication taken on a regular basis, one's medical diagnoses, the names and contact information of one's medical providers, a referral to a speech and language pathologist (SLP), and prescriptions for one's medication
+• A summary of one's medication taken on a regular basis, one's medical diagnoses and allergies, the names and contact information of one's medical providers, a referral to a speech and language pathologist (SLP), and prescriptions for one's medication

 • Proof of medical and dental insurance